 10. Keep Things in Perspective.

 Every wedding service provider has their (very valid) reasons for stressing the importance of what they do on the day of your wedding.
 Of course, I think makeup is important because I am a visual person and I want how you look in your wedding photos to be looked upon fondly by you for decades to come.
 The manager of your venue, the dressmaker, the baker, the officiant… they all feel this way about their role too, and we are all trying to work in our lane to make what we do, something memorable and positive for you.
 It’s a dream to get doted upon and catered to all day long, but in the moment it can feel like everyone is focusing way too much on you.

-Remember the two most important people, are YOU, and the person you are about to marry.
-Everything else is just details that are meant to enhance this day you've set aside to honor your love.
-In the times where it feels like you're drowning in invitations, the pressure to look “perfect” (whatever the hell that means), contracts and deadlines, remembering the reason behind it all can help you re-center.
+It’s crucial to remember the two most important people are YOU and the person you are about to marry.
+Everything else is just details that are meant to enhance this day you’ve set aside to honor your love.
+In the times where it feels like you’re drowning in invitations, the pressure to look “perfect” (whatever the hell that means), contracts and deadlines, remembering the reason behind it all can help you re-center.